Kong/docs.konghq.com/app/_hub/kong-inc/http-log/_index.md

       value_in_examples: 'http://mockbin.org/bin/:id'
       datatype: string
       encrypted: true
+      description: |
-      description: The HTTP URL endpoint (including the protocol to use) to which the data is sent.
+        The HTTP URL endpoint (including the protocol to use) to which the data is sent.

+        If the `http_endpoint` contains a username and password (for example, `http://bob:password@example.com/logs`), then Kong Gateway automatically includes
+        a basic-auth `Authorization` header in the log requests.
     - name: method
       required: false
       default: '`POST`'